sensu-plugins/sensu-extensions-influxdb2/README.md

 ## Check options

 In the check config, an optional `influxdb` section can be added, containing a `database` option and `tags`.
+As mentioned above you can also specify `strip_metric` and `templates` in the check configuration.
-If specified, this overrides the default `database` option in the handler config and adds (or override) influxdb tags.
+If specified, this overrides the default `database` and `strip_metric` options in the handler config and adds (or overrides) influxdb tags and templates.

 This allows events to be written to different influxdb databases and modify key indexes on a check-by-check basis.